envisioning/vocab/vocab/Q-Learning.md

 ---
+category: CORE, MATH
+slug: q-learning
+summary: Model-free reinforcement learning algorithm that seeks to learn the value of actions in a given state, enabling an agent to maximize cumulative reward over time.
 title: Q-Learning
-summary: Model-free reinforcement learning algorithm that seeks to learn the value of actions in a given state, enabling an agent to maximize cumulative reward over time.
 ---

 **Detailed Explanation:**
 Q-learning works by iteratively updating an action-value function, known as the Q-function, which estimates the expected utility (or reward) of taking a particular action in a specific state.
 The core idea is that the agent interacts with the environment by taking actions and receiving feedback in the form of rewards, which it uses to refine its Q-values.
 This process allows the agent to learn an optimal policy, even in environments where the model (i.e., the transition probabilities) is unknown.
 Q-learning is "off-policy," meaning it can learn from actions outside the current policy, making it robust for applications such as game playing, robotics, and navigation.